Arth1407/CarbonFootprintEstimator/STATEMENT.md

-# 🌿 MoodPrint: Carbon Footprint Estimator
+# 🌿 MoodPrint: CarbonFootprintEstimator

 Simple Python thing that figure out your monthly carbon footprint from how you travel, what you eat, and the energy you use.

-About: MoodPrint is just a school project for *Intro to Problem Solving (Python)* class.
+About: MoodPrint is just a  collage project for *Intro to Problem Solving (Python)* class.
 It ask easy question about your daily life and calculate how much $\text{CO}_2$ you make every month.

 How to run it